 The campout is organized by a group of long-time attendees that plan and prepare all year for the two events.
 That group, known as Camp Daddies, is also available to help answer questions and solve problems if they occur at camp.
 No one-person is in charge and the entire group is always willing to help.

-Why does Lake Murray State Park’s website say the camping area is full?
+Why does Lake Murray State Park’s website say the camping area is full or closed?

 How do reservations work?